hyosung11/Launch-School/Courses/journal.md

 17:46 Talked to Shane for a few minutes in Gather.
 Time for dinner.

 21:07 Reviewing the back end of my study guide and I can see that I have a block about how `bind` works.

+## 20220402 토요일

+13:04 Getting a late start on studying today.
+I had a good morning playing soccer and doing daddy daughter time with Omi.
+We also a delicious fried rice for lunch.
+Eduardo, the painter, is coming at 13:30 to give us an estimate for our ceiling repair.
+I've decided to use Evernote as my repository for my second brain outside of things I do in VS Code.
+I also use Trello for project management, so I guess it's three tools.
+What about Obsidian?
+I need to have more visual aids in my work too.

+13:07 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Review and Revise Study Guide
+   * [x] 2.
+Anki Cards Review
+   * [x] 3.
+Practice Problems
+   * [x] 4.
+Study Session with Michael
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects

+2. What will you do today?
+   * [ ] 1.
+Complete on JS120 Small Problems exercise
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Study `bind` in my study guide
+   * [ ] 4.
+Coding Career Meeting
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I'm tired and lots of activity with the family today, so I'm not sure how much I will be able to study today.